silviamaggi/ux-good/malpensa-toilets.md

 The display outside the toilets located in the Terminal 1 check-in area was certainly installed after 2020.

-Its initial purpose it to help people keep the distance, as stated at the top.
-What it does is the let people know when to stay outside is there aren’t any free toilets, which immensely useful even without COVID.
+Its initial purpose is to help people keep the distance, as stated at the top.
+What it also does is to let people know when to stay outside if there aren’t any free toilets, which is immensely useful even without COVID.

 ![The display show, in two languages (Italian and English) how many toilets are available for men and women](./assets/malpensa-toilets.jpg)